 Roller and Solar Shades

-When it comes to ease of use, you can’t beat roller shades and solar shades as kitchen window treatments.
+When it comes to ease of use, you can’t beat roller shades and solar shades as kitchen shades.
 Roller shades come in a huge range of opacities, giving you everything from sheer to room-darkening capabilities.
 Similarly, solar shades offer a variety of openness levels, allowing you get just the right amount of light and view to the outdoors.
 For kitchens with wide banks of sunny windows, a solar shade or roller shade might be ideal.
 These shades are also excellent options for multi-use kitchens where kids might be doing homework or someone might be reading—it’s easy to open and shut a roller or solar shade.

 Roller and solar shades get their versatility from their fabrics.
 Solar shades are particularly tough.
 They’re made with extremely durable materials and stand up to the sun’s harsh rays as well as dirt and grim better than just about any other type of shade.
 Roller shades come in an interesting array of fabrics, giving you options galore.
 And both roller and solar shades are easily motorized to become the sleekest, most easy-to-use window treatments on the market.